-More links and quotes and books to be added.)
+More books and links and quotes may be added

 Many of these books document the ill effects of too much sugar-and-starch consumption (or drug consumption) on human health --- especially among humans who have an abundance of bad, manufactured food (and drugs) to choose from --- in particular, in the United States.

-The book list is in alphabetical order by last name of a lead (or first-named) author --- and then by publication date (oldest first).
+The book list (below) is in alphabetical order by last name of a lead (or first-named) author --- and then by publication date.

 There are statements in many of these books that are questionable in terms of a definite positive impact on your health.
 But by selecting from each book, you can put together a program to achieve "powerful health".